‘Today’ Bumps Tamron Hall For Megyn Kelly, Is Savannah Guthrie Next?

 — Buzz Works Media (@Buzzworksmedia) February 3, 2017

-But if NBC was willing to blindside Tamron Hall, who had been with NBC for a decade, what do they have planned for Savannah Guthrie, who is still on maternity leave, and has been with Today for only a few years.
+But if NBC was willing to blindside Tamron Hall, who had been with NBC for a decade, what do they have planned for Savannah Guthrie, who is still on maternity leave and has been with Today for only a few years.
 According to PageSix, Savannah Guthrie might have had the position alongside Matt Lauer before, but now it belongs to Megyn Kelly.
 Kelly and Guthrie have a lot in common professionally, as both have law degrees, and spent time doing hard news before coming to more of a chat show format.

 RELATED REPORTS BY INQUISITR